YuliaAsIs/Current-and-Future-Technological-Trends/collecting-job-data.md

 ## Project Overview

-In this project, I worked with a simulated Jobs API to collect data on job postings for various technologies and locations.
+In this project, I worked with a simulated Jobs API (as a part of a study capstone project) to collect data on job postings for various technologies and locations.
+The dataset comes from the source: https://www.kaggle.com/promptcloud/jobs-on-naukricom under a **Public Domain license**.
 The goal was to extract relevant information from a JSON API and store the results in an Excel spreadsheet using Python.

----

-## 🧠 Objectives
+What I did:
 - Collected job data using a public Jobs API.
 - Parsed JSON responses to extract job counts.
 - Created and saved an Excel file with the results using `openpyxl`.